goochjs/goochjs.github.io/_posts/2013-09-15-greensand-ridge.md

 Bedfordshire may be mostly flat but this was a long day's walk.
 After trekking alongside the Grand Union Canal out of Leighton Buzzard, the trail took us into [Rushmere Park] and onto Woburn.
 This is just under halfway but the most convenient spot for lunch.

-We then walked through the [deer park] and past the abandoned Segenhoe church at Ridgmont.
+Once fed and watered, we walked through the [deer park] and past the abandoned Segenhoe church at Ridgmont.
 After this we found that the route had moved from the maps we had in order to cross the M1 slightly further north.

 The walk then headed towards Ampthill Great Park, passing the [Milbrook Proving Ground], a frequent location for [Top Gear].